redbeat3000/energy_monitor/README.md

 Simulation interval: Change time.sleep(10) to adjust logging frequency

 PDF and chart styles: Customize fonts, colors, and layout in the script
+---
 License

-This project is released under the MIT License.
+*This project is released under the MIT License.

 Author

 Blessing Nyaberi Hamisi
+*